wzb-ipi/wzb-ipi.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 The institutions and political inequality research unit at the WZB focuses on the political economy of social and political inequality.
-The unit’s  work has two core strands:

-The first strand focuses on inequalities in linkages between citizens and states, examining topics of political accountability and political alienation: when can citizens affect political outcomes and when do they disconnect from, or challenge, political structures?

-The second strand, focused on informal institutions, examines the evolution of social norms around behaviors related to equality, fairness, and justice.
-Of particular interest is norm change induced by changes in economic or demographic structures, such as those produced by migration and urbanization.
+Our research concentrates on four clusters: vertical linkages, horizontal contestation, exclusion, and elite connections.
+These clusters stem from a focus on two types of social division: horizontal divisions between identity groups, and vertical divisions between those that have more or less political power.

+*	Work in the vertical linkages cluster centers on ways that citizens can exercise control over political elites, and how elites in turn act to represent, influence, or repress, citizens.
+For example, when does technology help expand and deepen citizen-state legibility, and at what cost to ordinary citizens?
+*	Work in the horizontal contestation cluster focuses on between-group divisions, the effects of such divisions, and on strategies for how best to address them.
+Under what conditions, for instance, do citizens choose to trust outgroup members in deeply divided societies?
+*	The political exclusion cluster examines responses to marginalization.
+Responses to exclusion from political power include protest and violence, but also fleeing and hiding.
+Here we explore questions such as when do individuals choose to embark on dangerous irregular migration, or to participate in high-risk, street-level communal violence.
+*	Elite connections is the newest and smallest cluster.
+Work in this area responds to the fact that political power is often concentrated in ways that micro-level studies miss.
+Here we ask how connections between political and economic elites evolve, and explore the conditions under which economic and political elites are more (or less) closely connected.

+See [here](https://wzb-ipi.github.io/assets/slides/ipi.html) for a presentation of our research

 Contact: